aws-amplify/learn/content/posts/README.md

   - Functions
 ---
 ```
-6. Upload an image at the root of your event folder (e.g. /contents/events/YYYY-MM-DD-desc/avatar.png)
+6. Upload an image at the root of your post folder (e.g. /contents/events/YYYY-MM-DD-desc/avatar.png)

 7. Submit a PR.